andreaviselli/andreaviselli.github.io/content/publications/index.md

 - F. Ravazzolo, L. Rossini, and A. Viselli (2024), *Integration of European electricity markets in a reverse mixed-frequency panel*.

-- F. Iacone, L. Rossini, and A. Viselli (2024), [*Comparing predictive ability in presence of instability over a very short time*](https://arxiv.org/abs/2405.11954).
+- F. Iacone, L. Rossini, and A. Viselli (202X), [*Comparing predictive ability in presence of instability over a very short time*](https://arxiv.org/abs/2405.11954).
+The Econometrics Journal (Forthcoming)